Updated on July 30th, 2020

 When booking & travelling please bear a few things in mind:

 - Not all ferries are the same.
 You may be in a combination of larger car ferries & smaller foot passenger “Speedjets”.
 The larger ferries to me are more magical but may take longer (loading & unloading the cars for example).
-You may be able to go outside for some or all of the journey too (or maybe not if the route loses sight of land).
+You may be able to go outside for some or all of the journey too.
 Also, there is something exciting when, as a foot passenger you wait on the car deck to exit, see the huge gate go down in front of you & get your first glimpse of a new island as you walk off before the cars.
 When you book, you won’t always know which type of boat you will be on.
 I quite like the element of surprise!

 The Speedjets are more practical & quicker to load & unload as all passengers are on foot, as such they are often faster between destinations.
 The only view is through the (unclear) window & there is no option to get fresh air (a little challenge on a rough crossing, see below!).
 Also, there is never enough space for storing luggage, so it tends to be (very!) chaotic at times.